celo-org/celo-monorepo/packages/docs/operations-manual/key-management/detailed.md

 The Celo protocol uses BLS signatures in consensus to ultimately determine whether or not a particular block is valid.
 Many BLS signatures over the same content can be combined into a single "aggregated signature", allowing several kilobytes of signatures to be compressed into fewer than 100 bytes, ensuring that the block headers remain compact and light client friendly.

-When registering a Validator on behalf of a Locked Gold Account, users must provide a BLS public key, as well as a proof-of-possession to protect against [rogue key attacks](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html).
+When registering a Validator on behalf of a Locked CELO Account, users must provide a BLS public key, as well as a proof-of-possession to protect against [rogue key attacks](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html).

 By default users can derive the BLS key directly from their authorized validator signer key.
 From a key management and security perspective, this means that the authorized BLS signer key is **exactly the same** as the authorized validator signer key.